-There are essentially six steps to running a soil carbon project.
+There are essentially seven steps to running a soil carbon project.

-Registering the project with the Clean Energy Regulator.
+The project is registered with the Clean Energy Regulator.

 Measurement of existing soil carbon levels across your project down to at least 30 cm, and up to 1 metre.

-A new management activity to build soil carbon must be implemented across the whole project area.
+A new management activity, or activities, to build soil carbon must be implemented across the whole project area, and evidence collected to demonstrate the changes.
 Select Carbon can help with aligning this with the future direction of your business.

 Measurement of soil organic levels 2-5 years after the baseline measurement.